 Downtown Newberg Wine Tasting Rooms

 Make downtown Newberg the first destination in your tour of Oregon wine country.
 Yamhill County boasts more than 80 wineries and 200 vineyards – the largest concentration of wine growers and producers in any county in Oregon.
-With eight tasting rooms within walking distance, downtown Newberg is the perfect place to savor some of Oregon’s finest wine.
+With Nine tasting rooms within walking distance, downtown Newberg is the perfect place to savor some of Oregon’s finest wine.

 Hours: 11 a.m.-5 p.m. daily